project-lv/penal-codes/src/Chapter_4.md

 **Penalty:** 5–10 min jail, $1,500 fine.

 **S.A.R.P.C. §421 — Impersonation of a Public Official (Class B Felony)**
-Assuming identity or authority of law enforcement or government officer.
+Assuming the identity or authority of a law enforcement or government officer.
 **Penalty:** 20–25 min jail, $3,500 fine.

 **S.A.R.P.C. §422 — Perjury (Class B Felony)**